jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/devopsweb/index.md

   b.
 Click the **JOBS** tab and note the following items:

     * The builder type is **Grunt**.
 The sample project uses JSHint validation to check its code for errors.
-For that to work, the repository must contain a Grunt build file and the build job must use Grunt.
+For the validation to work, the repository must contain a Grunt build file and the build job must use Grunt.
 Every time a change is pushed to its repository, the project uses JSHint to make sure that the code is error-free.
     * Since the `app.js` file is located in the root of the project, you do not have to specify a Working Directory or a Build Archive Directory.
     * If the build does not complete successfully, the stage stops running and any later jobs do not run.